GRIP FAQs

 Propose a GRIP Course.

-NGS is inviting proposals for innovative and unique courses to be included in the GRIP Genealogy Institute (GRIP) curriculum.
+NGS invites proposals for innovative, unique courses to be included in the GRIP Genealogy Institute (GRIP) curriculum.
 GRIP conducts two sessions annually, one virtually in June and the other in person in July in Pittsburgh, Pennsylvania.

 We have a rolling proposal format available.
 If inspiration strikes, we want to hear about it!
 The deadlines are listed below if you are proposing for the upcoming education year.